-A geographic information system (GIS) lets us visualize, question, analyze, and interpret data to understand relationships, patterns, and trends.
+A geographic information system (GIS) lets us visualize, question, and analyze data to understand relationships, patterns, and trends.
 GIS benefits organizations of all sizes and in almost every industry.
 There is a growing interest in and awareness of the economic and strategic value of GIS.

 GIS integrates hardware, software and data for capturing, managing, analyzing and displaying the data geographically with spatial referenced information.
 Spatial information is collected via Global Positioning System (GPS).